-- A new formula for the gradient of static coherent risk that is convenient for approximation using sampling. - An algorithm for the gradient of general static coherent risk that involves sampling with convex programming and a corresponding consistency result. - A new policy gradient theorem for Markov coherent risk, relating the gradient to a suitable value function and a corresponding actor-critic algorithm.
+- A new formula for the gradient of static coherent risk that is convenient for sampling-based approximation. - A sampling-based algorithm for the gradient of general static coherent risk and a consistency proof. - A new policy-gradient theorem for Markov coherent risk that relates the gradient to a suitable value function. - A corresponding actor-critic algorithm for the gradient of dynamic Markov coherent risk with value-function approximation.
+We prove the consistency of the gradient and analyze the sensitivity of the value-function to approximation errors.